geoffklee/git2jss/README.rst

   # Export the file check_firewall.sh to a ComputerExtensionAttribute object on the JSS called
   # FirewallCheck, using the existing tag v0.0.9

-  $ git2jss --mode ComputerExtensionAttribute --file check_firewall.sh --name check-firewall
+  $ git2jss --mode ComputerExtensionAttribute --file check_firewall.sh --name check-firewall --tag v0.0.9

   # Export each script in the current folder that has a script object on the server
   # with a matching name, and exists at tag v1.0.2